Vyral/base-template/_posts/new-post.md

 {% include excerpt.html %}

 How can you make your property stand out from the competition?
-I’m proud of the way we showcase our clients' homes on the market.
+I’m proud of the way we showcase our clients’ homes on the market.
 Early on, I learned that presenting your home online is crucial, and that’s why when a client lists their property with me, I put in time and effort to ensure it looks beautiful online.

 I’ll be honest: before the pandemic, I focused on providing a full luxury digital marketing experience for higher-end listings.
 However, I didn’t always offer the same level of detail for some of my entry-level, lower-price-point listings.
 Things have changed, and I believe every property deserves the best representation possible.